Ackee-Blockchain/school-of-solana/4.lesson/README.md

 ### Privilege Extension

 CPIs extend the privileges of the caller to the callee.
-The puppet account was passed as a mutable account to the puppet-master but it was still mutable in the puppet program as well (otherwise the `assert` in the test would've failed).
+The puppet account was passed as a mutable account to the puppet_master but it was still mutable in the puppet program as well (otherwise the `assert` in the test would've failed).
 The same applies to signatures.

 > Privilege extension is convenient but also dangerous.
 If a CPI is unintentionally made to a malicious program, this program has the same privileges as the caller.
 Anchor protects you from CPIs to malicious programs with two measures.
 First, the `Program<'info, T>` type checks that the given account is the expected program `T`.
 Should you ever forget to use the `Program` type, the automatically generated cpi function (in the previous example this was `puppet::cpi::set_data`) also checks that the cpi_program argument equals the expected program.